eni6ma/eni6ma.github.io/_posts/2025-06-06-Oct-Entropy.md

 #### 4.2. **One-Time Morphism Guarantee**

-Here is the same expression rewritten in Markdown without using ``, using simpler LaTeX notation compatible with standard academic Markdown rendering:

 The composite morphism $H_{e^R} = \Pi_{e^R} \circ M$ is injective with respect to the session-specific entropy, ensuring that the same witness sequence $P$ maps to distinct projections across different rounds.
 Formally,